 Enjoy warm weather and blue skies throughout the year.

-With 10km of almond-coloured sand and vivid blue waters, Agadir has some of the best beaches in Morocco.
-Spend the morning soaking up the warm African sunshine, then stop for a lunch of freshly-barbecued fish at a local stall.
-Do as the locals do and head to the Souk El-Had for a spot of shopping.
+For many visitors, holidays to Agadir are first and foremost about long, lazy days on the beach.
+And where better to soak up the North African sunshine than on a 10-km stretch of almond-coloured sands?
+It’s one of the best beaches in Morocco.
+When you’re ready to refuel, you can grab a bite to eat at a local stall; the freshly-barbecued fish is a must try.
+If you’re looking for a livelier spot, do as the locals do and head to the Souk El-Had for a spot of shopping.
 Fragrant spices fill the air as you wander past mountains of plump dates.
-In the evenings, visit one of the stylish restaurants overlooking Agadir’s marina.
-Sit back and enjoy the sunset as you sip on a chilled glass of Moroccan white wine.
+In the evenings, you can dine in one of the stylish restaurants overlooking the modern marina.
+Just sit back and enjoy the sunset as you sip a chilled glass of Moroccan white wine.

-With 300 days of sunshine a year, it’s no wonder that Agadir’s main beach is a big hit with holidaymakers.
-The crescent-shaped bay is sheltered from the ocean winds, making it the perfect spot for families.
-After a long day on the beach, wander along the palm-lined promenade and stop at a restaurant for an authentic lamb tagine, slow-cooked with juicy olives and dates.
-Legzira’s secluded beach is just a couple of hours’ drive from Agadir.
-Two dramatic cinnamon-red rock arches reach across the sand to the sea, making it one of the most beautiful places to go near Agadir.
+Boasting 300 days of sunshine every year, it’s no wonder Agadir’s main beach is such a big hit.
+Unlike other places in the region, the crescent-shaped bay is sheltered from the strong ocean winds, so it’s a great spot for families.
+After a hard day’s sunbathing, why not stroll along the palm-lined promenade and stop off at a local restaurant?
+Look out for authentic lamb tagine on the menu.
+If you want to get away from it all, you’ll find Legzira’s secluded beach a couple of hours’ drive from the city.
+With two dramatic cinnamon-red rock arches reaching across the sand to the sea, it’s one of the most beautiful daytrip destinations.

-Just south of Agadir, Souss Massa National Park is the place to spot pink flamingos.
-Look out for the wild gazelles and ostriches that roam the nature reserve.
-For one of the best things to do near Agadir, drive north to Essaouira.
-This is where you’ll see the region’s famous tree-climbing goats as they hop from one branch to another, snacking on the fruit of the tree.
-Paradise Valley lies at the foothills of the Atlas Mountains.
-Hike to the rocky gorge and you’ll find a breath-taking spot with waterfalls and a luminous turquoise pool.
+Just south of Agadir, you’ll discover Souss Massa National Park; spend the day here and you’ll see find flamingos, wild gazelles and ostriches roaming around the reserve.
+Alternatively, drive north and you’ll come to the pretty fishing village of Essaouira.
+This is where you’ll see the region’s famous tree-climbing goats hopping from one branch to another!
+And down at the foothills of the towering Atlas Mountains, there’s Paradise Valley; hike to the rocky gorge to see tumbling waterfalls and a luminous turquoise pool.

-Local time: Agadir is the same time zone as GMT/UK time.
+Local time: Agadir is 1 hour ahead of GMT/UK time.

-Fly to: Agadir Al Massira airport is 25km south east of Agadir.
+Fly to: Agadir Al Massira Airport.
+Agadir is about 30 minutes away.

 Tourist information: Further Agadir tourist information can be found at www.visitmorocco.com